 Fun fact: The parliament is so huge as it is purely impossible to complete its refurbishment within a single time, making the occasion to see all the possible shades on the building at the same time.

 Its ambitious construction began seven years after the founding of today’s Budapest, in 1887.
 The aim was at this era to assert the power of the city, furthermore the nation’s one, and with the project have been entrusted the famous Imre Steindl, to whom is accredited the Saint-Elizabeth church of Budapest as well.
 Unfortunately, he never saw his creation finished, as he will become blind and passed away in 1902, two years before the construction to be finished.
 In fine, more than one thousand people worked on the structure works.

-Fully refurbished in 2014, the building stayed the political heart of the country throughout the ages, and is still the place where the Hungarian parliament and the government occurs nowadays.
+Fully refurbished in 2014, the building stayed the political heart of the country throughout the ages, and is still the place where the hungarian parliament and the government occur nowadays.
 The interior consists of an amazing finesse, as not less than 40kg of gold have been used for, including some treasure such as the huge ceremonial staircase, and the most precious of all: The Crown and the sword of Saint Stephen, the first Hungarian king.

 The parliament is a model of architecture and a witness of history, if you are visiting Budapest, stopping by is more than an option.

 You would like to visit it?
 No problem! http://latogatokozpont.parlament.hu/en/home